 Student learning goals

-Gain increased vocabulary and comprehension to be able to engage in critical dialogue about art
+Gain an increased ability to engage in critical dialogue about art.

 General method of instruction